launchdarkly/api-client-go/README.md

 You can set the API version on a specific request by sending an `LD-API-Version` header, as shown in the example below:

 ```
-LD-API-Version: 20191212
+LD-API-Version: 20220603
 ```

-The header value is the version number of the API version you'd like to request.
-The number for each version corresponds to the date the version was released.
-In the example above the version `20191212` corresponds to December 12, 2019.
+The header value is the version number of the API version you would like to request.
+The number for each version corresponds to the date the version was released in `yyyymmdd` format.
+In the example above the version `20220603` corresponds to June 03, 2022.

 ### Setting the API version per access token

-When creating an access token, you must specify a specific version of the API to use.
+When you create an access token, you must specify a specific version of the API to use.
 This ensures that integrations using this token cannot be broken by version changes.

-Tokens created before versioning was released have their version set to `20160426` (the version of the API that existed before versioning) so that they continue working the same way they did before versioning.
+Tokens created before versioning was released have their version set to `20160426`, which is the version of the API that existed before the current versioning scheme, so that they continue working the same way they did before versioning.

 If you would like to upgrade your integration to use a new API version, you can explicitly set the header described above.